-We accommodate just 14 guests over the Homestead and three delightful cottages.
-Each has their own character and romance.
-We are additionally blessed with spectacular bush locations, for braais, bush dinners and picnics, under the stars, waterfalls or open thatch, or breakfast by the water's edge; whether it's just two of you or a party, self-catering or from our first class chef in our elegant kitchens, good food and great atmosphere are assured.
+Whether it's just two of you or a party, self-catering or from our first class chefs in our elegant kitchens, good food and great atmosphere are assured.

 In Room Facilities:

-TV Room: We try to encourage the beauty of the surrounding area to be harnessed and enjoyed as much as possible, so we have not fitted any of the cottages with TV's.
-We have a TV room attached to the lodge with DSTV for your enjoyment, as well as an extensive library of DVDs and nature videos.
+TV Room: We encourage our guests to enjoy the beauty of the reserve and the surrounding area as much as possible, so we have not fitted any of the cottages with TV's.
+We have a TV room attached to the lodge with DSTV for your enjoyment.

 Laundry: Laundry lists can be found in the bedroom cupboard.
 Please complete the list and notify a member of staff before 10am to ensure same-day service, weather permitting.

 Wi-Fi is available free of charge throughout your stay at the lodge and the username and password will be provided upon request.

 Local Attractions: The tourist office located at Crossing Shopping Centre is highly recommended to seek out additional information regarding local attractions.
 Below is a list of local attractions that we recommend;

 • Sudawala Caves – the oldest known cave system in the world